Guitar scale length can be a complicated concept to understand fully, but it’s important to have at least a basic grasp of the fundamentals.

 Having a good grasp of how scale length affects the setup and feel of your guitar will make it much easier to correctly adjust the playability to your liking.

 In addition, having a basic understanding of it will really help out when choosing your next guitar!
-Many parts and features of a guitar can be adjusted to your liking, but the scale length is fixed.
+Many parts of a guitar can be adjusted to your liking, but the scale length is fixed.
 So make sure you pick the right one for your situation!

 The subject is a little more involved than simply increasing or decreasing the size of fret spacing!
 For example, you probably aren’t going to want to buy a short-scale Fender Mustang for heavy drop-tunings!
 By the end of this article, you’ll understand why.